Saibot393/LocknKey/README.md

 - Play lock sounds: to activate sounds when tokens are locked/unlocked
 #### Keys(separate tab):
 - ID keys: IDs which this key can lock/unlock seperated with ";".
 You can add any string of characters to this list.
+- Remove key on use: to remove the key once it has been used (or reduce the stack by one)
 #### Walls/Lockable Tokens(separate tab):
 - Lockable: if this token can be locked
 - [Token only] Locked: if this token is locked
 - ID keys: IDs which this key can lock/unlock seperated with ";".
 You can add any string of characters to this list.
 - Lock DC: the difficulty class of a lock, used for lockpicking
 - Lock break DC: the difficulty class to break a lock
+- Required Lockpicking successes: to set how many successes are necessary to pick this lock (crits count as 2)
 #### Tokens/Items:
 - Lockpick formula: an additional formula added to lockpicking rolls (for items only the best formula in the inventory is used)
 - Override Lockpick formula: to override the standard formula for this token/the owner